Damian-Nell/FossilFriends/README.md

 ### Save Features ###

- - Automatic Saving: The game saves your dinosaur during every second.
+ - Automatic Saving: Every second the game saves your dinosaur.
  - Persistent Progress: Even when you close the game, your dinosaur's state is remembered and updated the next time you launch.
  - Multiple Save Slots: You can manage multiple dinosaurs using different save slots.
  - Manual Save Fallback: If autosaving fails (such as a missing table inside the database) the game will attempt to recover or recreate the table.